PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 srun python matrix_inverse.py
 ```

-Next, while still on your laptop, create a directory on Adroit using the SSH command:
+Next, while still on your laptop, run the following ssh command to create a directory on Adroit (`$USER` does not need to be changed but you need to replace <YourNetID>):

 ```
 ssh <YourNetID>@adroit.princeton.edu "mkdir -p /scratch/network/$USER/python_test"
 ```

-Transfer the files to Adroit using the scp (secure copy) command:
+Transfer the Python and Slurm scripts to Adroit using the scp (secure copy) command:

 ```
 scp matrix_inverse.py <YourNetID>@adroit.princeton.edu:/scratch/network/$USER/python_test
 scp job.slurm <YourNetID>@adroit.princeton.edu:/scratch/network/$USER/python_test
 ```

+Everything is in place on Adroit.
+Let's connect to that machine and submit the job.

 ### Connect to Adroit

-To submit the job to the Slurm job scheduler, SSH to Adroit:
+SSH to Adroit:

 ```
 ssh <YourNetID>@adroit.princeton.edu